 Saving Green by Going Green

 Late in the summer of 2012, a group of local community organizations, including members from Waste Not!
-Carroll, Sierra Club (Catoctin Chapter), Sustainable Living MD, and Venturing Crew #202 began developing a program to encourage and cultivate sustainable business enterprises in Carroll County, MD.
+Carroll, Sierra Club (Catoctin Group), Sustainable Living MD, and Venturing Crew #202 began developing a program to encourage and cultivate sustainable business enterprises in Carroll County, MD.
 The goal of the program would be to give businesses and entrepreneurs the tools they need to identify and adopt practices to reduce their environmental impact, improve their operational efficiency, and enhance their business reputation.

 How the Program Works